 A series of celebrations throughout 2024 has been ongoing to boost fundraising efforts.

-January volleyball this year in Atlanta's marquee greenspace.
+January volleyball in Atlanta's marquee greenspace.
 Josh Green/Urbanize Atlanta

 The conservancy's plans call for extending the park’s boundaries to Monroe Drive and Piedmont Avenue in places, coinciding with both the Beltline Northeast Trail’s arrival in the park this year and the planned expansion of Atlanta Botanical Garden.